tasmota/docs/docs/Berry_Addressable-LED.md

 !!! note "An [offline emulator](https://github.com/s-hadinger/Tasmota-Berry-emulator) is available to test animation on a computer instead of an embedded device and generate animated images to show the final result"

+!!! note "Based on the project above there as an [online emulator](https://staars.github.io/docs/emulator/) with a minimal Tasmota environment running real Berry in a web browser, which will show animations in real time.
+Just copy and paste the code."

 The module `animate` provides a simple framework to build customizable animations.
 It is optimized for 1D animations on Led strips.

 ![Leds_animator](https://github.com/tasmota/docs/assets/49731213/1b4db455-938a-4f89-a3b6-69886be1ce6f)